-If you do NOT want financial help, and prefer to pay full price for a plan, go directly to Shop and Compare to see what plans fit your needs.
+If you do NOT want financial help, and prefer to pay full price for a plan, you can preview plans with our shop and compare tool to see what plans fit your needs.

-If you are interested in getting financial help, first get an idea of what you might qualify for with our shop and compare tool:
+If you are interested in getting financial help, you can get an idea of what you might qualify for with our shop and compare tool:

 Tax credits can be used to lower your monthly premium costs of a private health insurance plan, and are only available through MNsure.
 To qualify, your household size and income has to meet certain limits.

 Find out if your income and household size are in the income range for getting low-cost or no-cost insurance through MinnesotaCare or Medical Assistance.
 If you qualify for one of these programs, you will not need to shop and compare plans on MNsure's marketplace because government-sponsored health plans are not on the marketplace.

 When you shop and compare private health plans on the MNsure marketplace, start by selecting the metal level you think will fit your needs (see number 3 below).
 The plan with the lowest monthly premium is not always the best choice.

 Metal levels and plan types and networks can be complicated, but it is worth understanding these basics because it can save you money.

 If you expect to have a lot of doctor visits or need to fill prescriptions often, you may want a platinum, gold or silver plan, rather than a bronze plan because they pay more of your costs when you need care.
 (The plans available to you will vary depending on where you live, your age and whether or not you use tobacco).

 If you purchase a silver plan and qualify for out-of-pocket savings, the deductible can be a lot less than a deductible for the typical bronze plan.
 You may end up spending less on health care overall if you enroll in a silver plan.